 Each issue, we accept 12-16 original (previously unpublished) pieces of prose, poetry, visual art, and audio art.
 Our publication revolves around one issue at a time, so please read our Call for Submissions before submitting.
-We will open submissions for #7 starting Tuesday, October 10th and close on Sunday, December 31st.
-The seventh issue will come out in January 2018.
+We will open submissions for #8 starting Monday, April 16th and close on Thursday, May 31st.
+The eighth issue will begin to roll out in July 2018.
 Please submit to only one category at a time.

 We are looking for critical essays, first-person narratives, and reportage up to 3,000 words.
 Our emphasis is always on perspective above all else; we want to hear from your experience, your vantage point, and your process.
 Help us to understand the world better from where you stand, so we might be able to meet you there.
 PDF and .doc formats accepted.